Radfordhound/HedgeLib/README.md

 Right now this includes the following:

 - [HedgeArcPack](HedgeTools/HedgeArcPack)
-  * A Command Line tool that allows quick and powerful extraction and generation of archiving formats from all games HedgeLib supports.
+  * A C89 Command-Line tool that allows quick and powerful extraction and generation of archiving formats from all games HedgeLib supports.
 - [HedgeOffsets](HedgeTools/HedgeOffsets)
-  * A Command Line tool that reads the offset table in BINA/Hedgehog Engine formats and prints each offset.
+  * A C89 Command-Line tool that reads the offset table in BINA/Hedgehog Engine formats and prints each offset.
 Useful for debugging and reverse-engineering of undocumented formats which contain an offset table.

 # Manually Building
 Building HedgeLib is supposed to be easy.
 If you're having trouble building with the following instructions, please [create an issue](https://github.com/Radfordhound/HedgeLib/issues/new).

-1: Clone the HedgeLib repository:
+**1: Clone the HedgeLib repository:**
 ```
 git clone https://github.com/Radfordhound/HedgeLib.git
 ```

-2: Download Premake from [here](https://premake.github.io/download.html) and extract it to the directory you cloned HedgeLib to.
+**2: Download Premake from [here](https://premake.github.io/download.html) and extract it to the directory you cloned HedgeLib to.**

 HedgeLib uses Premake for easy Project/Makefile generation across different platforms/IDEs.

-Everything that follows is platform-specific.
+**Everything that follows is platform-specific.**

 ## Windows
 You'll need to install the following if you don't have them already: